Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-32)
+New in this latest version (release-33)

 1.)
-Fixed a bug on saveload that could cause the KSC to sink (purely cosmetic, but still annoying).

-2.)
-Tried to fix the ringshader on MacOS builds.
-This is largely untested, and may see a followup patch based on user feedback (will only impact Mac Users).
+Reverted ringshader changes on MacOS 1.8.1 after discovering the culprit is EVE having 1.8.1 issues exclusively with KSRSS on Mac.
+The changes didn't hurt anything really, but our ringshader was fine, heh.

 Known Bugs: